alonzazo/csv2aql/README.md

 **outputPath:** File path where the transpilation will occur.
 If it is not indicated the file will be named as sourcepath with a ".aql" at the end.

 **collectionName:** It is the collection where data is going to put into.
+If it is not indicated the collection would be "defaultCollection"